 The video game market is particularly relevant for today’s leaders.
 Why?
 It has shown that games of all kinds – serious games, thought-provoking games, or even just basic puzzles with some game elements – all have a tremendous audience and potential.
 From a human needs and development perspective, the impact of this demand is enormous.

 The gamification theory is one such impact.
 In its most simplistic form, gamification theory states that individuals are more apt to enjoy (and retain) learning when game-like elements are present.
 This has been demonstrated successfully in numerous fields and has even evolved to be the go-to structure for many businesses, such as those that sell language learning programs or services.
-Spinify also offers our own guide on gamification here.
+Check out our blog to dive deep on what gamification is..

 Gamification elements like point values, scores for different lessons or materials, and other awards all apply value to individual courses.
+Completing tasks is a foundational activity in gamified systems, often leading users to earn points, badges, or other rewards as they progress.
+Experience points are also commonly used to quantify progress and motivate continued engagement, helping learners see their advancement over time.
 Educational research has shown that those who associate a tangible value to what they’re learning will retain the information more successfully and perform better long term.
 This is why instructors often search for ways to attach added value to their course materials and increase student motivation.
-Game rewards create this value for the users and motivate learners to continue with the chosen course.
+Game rewards create this value for the users and motivate learners to continue with the chosen course by offering rewards for participation and achievement.

 Naturally, formal educational learning isn’t the only environment that benefits from these systems.
 Similar positive results were obtained when gaming elements were added to workplace competitions, sales targets, or performance objectives.
 While the underlying concept is simple – people do better, in general, when they’re enjoying themselves – the implementation and methodology can be a little more complex.
 Gamified learning works on several levels to ensure users get the most out of the experience.